devicetree-org/devicetree-specification/source/devicenodes.rst

                                                    program should modify PIR to match the *reg* property value.
-If PIR cannot be modified and the PIR value is distinct from the interrupt controller numberspace, the CPUs binding may
-                                                   define a binding-specific representation of
+If PIR cannot be modified and the PIR value is distinct from the interrupt controller number space, the CPUs binding may define a binding-specific representation of
                                                    PIR values if desired.
    ``clock-frequency``    | R   | array            Specifies the current clock speed of the CPU